-31. (a) Bronzing or dusting-off by machine shall not be done except under such conditions as to prevent as far as practicable the escape of dust into the air of any occupied room.

-(b) Bronzing or dusting-off by hand shall not be done except
+- 31. (a) Bronzing or dusting-off by machine shall not be done except under such conditions as to prevent as far as practicable the escape of dust into the air of any occupied room. - (b) Bronzing or dusting-off by hand shall not be done except connexion with-

-iii) The foregoing conditions shall not be enforced where bronzing or dusting-off is not done in any workroom for more than two hours in any one day.
+- (i) An efficient exhaust draught which effectively carries away bronze dust in the atmosphere; or (ii) An appliance or within a structure of canvas, wood or other suitable material so constructed as to prevent as far as possible the escape of dust into any occupied room. - (iii) The foregoing conditions shall not be enforced where bronzing or dusting-off is not done in any workroom for more than two hours in any one day.

-(c) There shall be provided-
+- (c) There shall be provided-